ucb-152/lab6/README.md

 python ffnn.py --benchmark
 ```

-TODO: Remove report questions?
 - Compare the latency of the "tiled" matmul vs the reference numpy implementation.
 How much faster is the NKI implementation?
 - Compare the latencies of the various matmul kernels.
-Note any trends or outliers you notice, and give a brief explanation for your observations.
+Note any trends or outliers, and take a look at the [AWS Matrix Multiplication tutorial](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/nki/tutorials/matrix_multiplication.html#matrix-multiplication) to try and understand the changes in latency.

 ### Step 9: Submission
 Once you have successfully completed the steps above, you are finished with the directed portion!

-Submit to Gradescope
+TODO: Add Gradescope submission instructions

 ## Open-Ended Portion (70%)